nicoandra/presentations/graphdb-demo/index.md

  1. The shortest path, so *traversing* the least amount of stations we can.
  2. The weighted path, so *traversing* the stations in such a way that we get the lowest (or highest) score.

-The _score_ will come from adding up the *peak* or *normal* values of all the involved relationships.
+The _score_ will be computed by adding up the *peak* or *normal* values of all the involved relationships.

 ----